dbojdo/wFirma/README.md

 ### Authentication

-The library supports only BasicAuth
+The library supports only BasicAuth.

 #### BasicAuth